Jonathan Will

 View Full Portfolio

-Here I show some of the main research I’ve done in 2020 and 2021.
-It includes collaborative methods for selecting suitable compute resources for large-scale data processing.
+Here I show some of the main research I’ve done between 2020 and 2025.
+It features innovative methods for selecting suitable compute resources for any large-scale data processing workload.
+This work will conclude with a doctoral degree in late January 2026.

 Research Problem

 Distributed dataflow systems such as Apache Spark and Apache Flink enable data-parallel processing of large datasets on clusters.
 Yet, selecting appropriate computational resources for dataflow jobs –– that neither lead to bottlenecks nor to low resource utilization –– is often challenging, even for expert users such as data engineers.
+An efficient configuration of resources optimizes for low execution cost and low execution duration simultaneously.
 This is an optimization problem that many researchers around the world are currently working on.

 Problem description